-Students are taught basic computer skills of word processing, with a focus on the google suite, which LC uses extensively via Google Classroom in both middle school and high school.
+Students are taught basic computer skills including the understanding the differences between hardware and software..
 Basic coding is also taught, along with best practices for responsible digital citizenship.

 Art

 Students experience hands-on art projects in various mediums to expose them to artistic terminology, practices, and methods.
 Instruction emphasizes unique artistic expression, affirmation of others' creativity, and collaboration, reminding students that we have been created to create.